ardeora-cmu/Project5/README.md

 Working from WordCount.java, build and deploy a MapReduce application named LetterCounter.java and place it into a jar file called lettercount.jar.
 This program will compute the total number of each letter in the words.txt file.
-The output from the reducer will need to be merged and then sorted.
+The output from the reducer will need to be merged and then sorted (use the standard Linux sort command).
 The most frequently occurring letter and its count will appear at the top of the file - sorted by decreasing frequency.
 The letter "e" is the most common letter and will appear at the top of the file.

 The result will be left in your /home/userID/Project5/Part_1/Task1/Task1Output file.
 The grader will be looking for this merged result file.